BlazingDB/blazingsql/powerpc/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:PATH_TO_YOUR_ENV_PREFIX
 export CONDA_PREFIX=PATH_TO_YOUR_ENV_PREFIX
 ```
-Note: We don't need conda, we just export CONDA_PREFIX becouse in some places the blazingsql build system uses that env var as default prefix.
+Note: We don't need conda, we just export CONDA_PREFIX because in some places the blazingsql build system uses that env var as default prefix.